-Once or twice a year, the Guild issues sewing challenges in which Guild members can participate.
+Several times a year, and more often in recent years than past, the Guild issues sewing challenges in which Guild members can participate.

-These challenges are often announced in meetings, then in our ASG Facebook group, and often also as a blog post.
-We sew and tell our results in meetings, and also often in our Facebook group and on our site.
-Below are a list of past challenges issued, and what members made in response.
+These challenges are often announced in meetings, then in our ASG Facebook group, and sometimes get documented as a blog post should items be presented as such in batches, rather than as part of our general Sew & Tell meeting feature.
+Below are a list of some past challenges issued, and what members made in response.

 Up to December 2011, members were encouraged to donate fabrics with which they could bear to part from their stashes, with 1 metre minimum being the only requirement.
 These were then bundled together by some members for picking by members who identified themselves as wanting to participate in the Bundles Challenge.
 Bundles were created with no particular criteria in mind.
 However, they tended to be challenging to use together, whether by awkward colour combinations, textures, weight and/or other properties.
 Hence the “challenge”.
 Having to use each fabric in the bundle was the only requirement of the challenge, with notions and highlighting materials being available to be drawn from elsewhere.